xakon/xakon.github.io/dev/tools/gpg.md

 Having provided that, the file `message.txt.asc` is created, with PGP sections and a plaintext ASCII signature.

-The message itself is plainly readable; this message isn’t encrypted, it’s just verified as having been written by a particular person, and not altered since it was written.
+The message itself is plainly readable; this message isn't encrypted, it’s just verified as having been written by a particular person, and not altered since it was written.

 Now anyone who has our public key on their keyring can verify that it was actually us who